dipanshuzalke/OpenCollab/README.md

 - **Community Chat**:
   - Collaborate and discuss projects in real-time.
   - Suggest new project ideas or enhancements.
+- **ChatBot**:
+  - An AI-powered chatbot to solve coding queries, provide project guidance, suggest resources, and boost collaboration with real-time support.
 - **Save for Later**:
   - Bookmark interesting projects for quick access.
 - **Task Management**: